-Shows the current alignment of Loop Drive, curving south/west from Phillips Street to the north shore of Wickford Cove.
-The original access road extending northwest from the bridge's northern end to the former Soule Farm (see Figure 7) is still in place.
-Upon close inspection, the five houses in this historic district can be seen.
+Shows the current alignment of Loop Drive, extending from Phillips Street to the north shore of Wickford Cove and on to Cedar Point.
+The original access road leading west from the bridge's northern end to the former Soule Farm (see Figure 7) is still in place.
+Upon close inspection, the five houses in the Cedar Point Historic District are visible.